DeanMitco/DeanMitco/README.md

 - 👋 Hi, I’m Dean Mitco
 - 👀 I’m interested in Software development and Frontend Web development
 - 🌱 I’m currently learning how to think Algorithmic
-- 💞️ I’m looking forward to optimize my code, aswell as making it more readable
+- 💞️ I’m looking forward to optimize my code, as well as making it more readable
 - Always ready to get advice on any of my code

 <!---